Tutorials

 Milling away lasered edges

-Create neat wood furniture without laser aesthetics.
+Create neat wood furniture sans laser aesthetics.
 In wood laser cutting, finger jointing is very popular.
 It gives great strength and is easy to draw and assemble.
 But the dark edges are sometimes a little too noticeable.
 Below we explain how to easily mill them away.

-Getting Started
+Getting started

 This technique works for all designs with finger joints.
-The trick is to design the finger joints slightly longer and then use an edge router (flush trim bit) to mill them away.
+The trick is to design the finger joints a little longer and then use an edge router (flush trim bit) to mill them away.
 This works because the router bit has a travel bearing which follows the side of the object exactly.
 To keep the router's sole from bumping over the upward pointing fingers, use a small plate of wood that is next to the finger joints.

-Material Types
+Material types

 Finger joints can be laser cut in all types of wood.
 In this example we use 9mm birch plywood, but the technique also works fine in poplar and basswood plywood, as well as MDF.